divineDev-dotcom/file-upload/README.md

 # file-upload
- a simple file upload web using node,express, and react
+A simple file upload web application using Node, Express, and React.